google/shell-encryption/README.md

 of bits of plaintext information we are able to fit into each coefficient of a ciphertext polynomial.
 The importance of *t* will become apparent soon.

-Finally, we need two other components: a Gaussian distribution *Y* with mean 0 and standard deviation *w*, where *w* is a parameter of the cryptosystem.
+Finally, we need two other components: a binomial distribution *Y* with mean 0 and standard deviation *w*, where *w* is a parameter of the cryptosystem.
 The importance of this distribution will become apparent soon.